-Should I buy the powder or the liquid milk?
+Should I buy camel milk powder or the liquid camel milk?

 It's a matter of personal preference!
 Both the powder and liquid camel milk have an incredibly high nutritional value.The powder is nice because it has a very long shelf-life, and it's easily mixed with smoothies, protein shakes, coffee, muffins, mac n cheese, etc. But there's no substitute for the smooth, fresh taste of liquid milk.

 Do you sell raw camel milk?

 No, raw camel milk cannot legally be shipped across US state lines.
 Our milk is flash pasteurized, which heats the milk to 150 degrees for 15 seconds and then cooled.
 It allows for the nutrients and taste to stay while removing the bad bacteria.
 Our milk is never ultra pasteurized.

 What is the shelf-life of camel milk?